 17. Konto-Kredit-Vergleich.de ($24K/year)

-Sascha Hunt (from Asperg, Deutschland) started Konto-Kredit-Vergleich.de over 4 years ago.
+Sascha Hunt (from Asperg, Deutschland) started Konto-Kredit-Vergleich.de almost 5 years ago.

 I am Sascha the founder of Konto-Kredit-Vergleich.de.
 It is a German finance blog which specializes in loans, banking accounts, and car leasing and subscription accounts.
 Another vertical worth mentioning is a special type of bank account which protects money after a garnishee order has been received.